Empress Liu (Liu Yao's third empress)

 Liu Fang was the cousin of Liu Yao's second empress, also named Liu.
 When the older Empress Liu neared her death in 326, she recommended Liu Fang to Liu Yao as his next empress, praising her as beautiful and virtuous.
 After her death, Liu Yao married Liu Fang and created her empress.
-Nothing further is said about her in historical records, and it is not known whether she survived to, or survived, Han Zhao's destruction by the Later Zhao in 329.
+Nothing further is said about her in historical records, and it is not known whether she survived to, or survived, Han-Zhao's destruction by the Later Zhao led by Shi Le in 329.